github/docs/content/codespaces/managing-codespaces-for-your-organization/choosing-who-owns-and-pays-for-codespaces-in-your-organization.md

 ---
 title: Choosing who owns and pays for codespaces in your organization
-shortTitle: 'Billing and Ownership'
+shortTitle: 'Billing and ownership'
 intro: 'You can choose whether codespaces are paid for and owned by your organization or by your members.'
-permissions: 'Organization owners can change an organization's billing details and control who owns and pays for codespaces.'
+permissions: "Organization owners can change an organization's billing details and control who owns and pays for codespaces."
 versions:
   fpt: '*'
   ghec: '*'